There is no Enriques surface over the integers: The local system of numerical classes

 \proof The condition is sufficient: It ensures that the Galois action on the stalk $\Num_{X/k}(k^\alg) =\ZZ^{\oplus\rho}$ becomes trivial on some subgroup of finite index.
 Hence it is trivial after tensoring with $\QQ$, and thus on the torsion-free group $\ZZ^{\oplus\rho}$.

-The condition is also necessary: Each rational point $l\in \Num_{X/k}$ can be sees as a representable torsor $T\subset\Pic_{Y/k}$ for the algebraic group scheme $P=\Pic^\tau_{X/k}$.
+The condition is also necessary: Each rational point $l\in \Num_{X/k}$ can be seen as a representable torsor $T\subset\Pic_{X/k}$ for the algebraic group scheme $P=\Pic^\tau_{X/k}$.
 Fix a closed point $a\in T$.
 The torsor becomes trivial after base-changing to the finite extension field $E=\kappa(a)$.
-So we may regard the isomorphism class of $T$ as an element in $H^1(k,P)$, where the cohomology is taken with respect to the finite flat topology.
-This class has finite order, which follows from the existence of norm map on Picard groups for finite locally free morphisms like $X\otimes E\ra X$ (\cite{EGA II}, Section 6.5).
-Hence there is some $n\geq 1$ so that $nl$ comes from a rational point $l'\in \Pic_{X/k}$.
+So we may regard the isomorphism class of $T$ as an element in $l\in H^1(k,P)$, where the cohomology is taken with respect to the finite flat topology.